 What is face to face fundraising?

 Face to face fundraising is the use of fundraisers to engage with members of the public and ask them to donate to a charity or cause.
-In 2015/16, Cancer Research UK received £2.5 million from face to face fundraising carried out by paid professional fundraisers on our behalf.
+In 2018/19, Cancer Research UK received over £3 million from face to face fundraising carried out by paid professional fundraisers on our behalf.
 This fundraising method raises over £100 million per year for the entire UK charity sector.

 We use professional fundraising agencies to recruit, manage and train our fundraisers.
+We have also recently launched our in-house face to face team, whereby our fundraisers are employed directly.
 Specialist trainers from Cancer Research UK also give regular training sessions.
 This means that all our fundraisers are passionate about our work and are able to answer any questions you may have.

 Questions and feedback